 Girls teams were entered in more recent years and have brought honour and glory to our school winning their first title in 1997 and their most recent in 2015, captained by Jennifer Lynch.
 The girls put on a fantastic display bringing home the double & The Pat Sheridan Cup to a very proud Lismullen National School.

-Mini-leagues run on our school pitch in the Summer term and prove invaluable for improving the skills of the game and giving everybody a chance to play Gaelic.
+Mini-leagues run on our school pitch in the Summer term, for younger children, and prove invaluable for improving the skills of the game and giving everybody a chance to play Gaelic.

-The “Irishman’s” cricket game was played with gusto for many years in Lismullen.
+The “Irishman’s” cricket game has been played with gusto for many years in Lismullen.
 Many a battle was fought against ‘local’ opposition on our school pitch with disputed decisions and cries of ‘out’ the order of the day.
-Both our girls and boys had success at county level, the boys winning three titles and the girls winning four.
+Both our girls and boys have had success at county level, the boys winning three titles and the girls winning four.

 Every Spring term, our children, from first to sixth, go to the swimming pool for lessons and as a result by the time they arrive at 6th class they have reached a high degree of proficiency.
 Many thanks to the Parents Association without whose assistance this venture would not be possible.

-Tag rugby has been coached previously.
+Tag rugby coaching regularly takes place in the summer terms.
 This year it is hoped all children from third to sixth will receive rugby training through Meath Local Sports Partnership who have teamed up with the IRFU and Leinster Rugby.

-Cycle training will be provided to sixth class this year in conjunction with the Meath Local Sports Partnership.
+Cycle training is provided to sixth class this year in conjunction with the Meath Local Sports Partnership.